firebase-in-app-messaging

 • Use custom metadata (key-value pairs) to pass additional info accessible when users interact with messages.

-• Use A/B testing to optimize message content and delivery.
+• Use A/B testing to optimize message content, timing, and conversion rates.

-• Monitor campaign performance through Firebase console analytics.
+• Monitor campaign performance (impressions, clicks, conversions) through Firebase console analytics.

 References